iocage/iocage/doc/source/advanced-use.rst

 Tells jail *examplejail* to upgrade its RELEASE to *11.0-RELEASE*.

+.. note:: It is recommended to keep the iocage host and jails RELEASE synchronized.

 Upgrades are handled differently for basejails and the other types of jails, as a basejail is treated differently in iocage.